Filters

 The filter classes can be shared both by the classic CDF resources (like Assets, Time Series, Events, Files etc) and Data Modelling (Views and Instances).

-When filtering on Data Modelling, the filter can be used on any container property.
+When filtering on Data Modelling, the filter can be used on any property.
 These can be referenced directly with a tuple notation like: ('space', 'view_external_id/view_version', 'property'), or, which is usually more convenient, one can use the as_property_ref method on the View or ViewID object like: myView.as_property_ref('property').

 Below is an overview of the available filters: